-It generally takes six weeks to process an application after it is received at the DGACA offices.
+STEP 6: It generally takes six weeks to process an application after it is received at the DGACA offices.
 (Exception: Requests for upgrades on a Qualification List are generally processed in two to three weeks.
 An example of an upgrade is a change in job classification on the Southern California Qualification List.
 The application and supporting documentation are the same for initial applications and for upgrade requests, but processing time is shorter for upgrade applications.)

-After the application and supporting documents have been reviewed and the DGACA is satisfied the applicant has met the requirements for placement, the DGACA advises the Directors Guild of its intention to place the applicant's name on the Qualification List.
+STEP 8: After the application and supporting documents have been reviewed and DGACA is satisfied the applicant has met the requirements for placement, DGACA notifies the Directors Guild of America of its intention to place the applicant's name on the Qualification List.
 The applicant receives a copy of this intent-to-place letter.

 STEP 9: The Directors Guild reviews the DGACA application and submitted documents, and it has 30 days to challenge DGACA's intent-to-place based on contract language in the DGA Basic Agreement.
 The Guild's staff reviews all initial and interchange applications.
 The DGA AD/UPM Council also reviews the applications at its regularly scheduled meetings each month.